Normal generators for mapping class groups are abundant: Abstract

 \section{Abstract}

-We provide a simple criterion for an element of the mapping class group of a closed surface to have normal closure equal to the whole mapping class group.
+We provide a simple criterion for an element of the mapping class group of a closed surface to be a normal generator for the mapping class group.
 We apply this to show that every nontrivial periodic mapping class that is not a hyperelliptic involution is a normal generator for the mapping class group when the genus is at least 3.
 We also give many examples of pseudo-Anosov normal generators, answering a question of D.~D. Long.
 In fact we show that every pseudo-Anosov mapping class with stretch factor less than $\sqrt{2}$ is a normal generator.
 Even more, we give pseudo-Anosov normal generators with arbitrarily large stretch factors and arbitrarily large translation lengths on the curve graph, disproving a conjecture of Ivanov.